 Click on the Job Name, in this example "Cleanup Activity Schedule", to review or edit the schedule settings.
-You can also use the button to create a new schedule for this management job.
+You can

 Enter the appropriate details into the following fields and select Save:

 - Name (required)

 - Start Date (required)

 - Start Time (required)

 - Local Time Zone (the entered Start Time should be in this timezone)

 - Repeat Frequency (the appropriate options display as the update frequency is modified.)